-Your caregiver will ask about your symptoms and examine your uvula and throat.
+Your healthcare provider will ask about your symptoms and examine your uvula and throat.
 You may need any of the following tests:

-- Throat or uvula culture: This test helps caregivers learn which type of germ is causing your uvulitis.
+- Throat or uvula culture: This test helps healthcare providers learn which type of germ is causing your uvulitis.
 A cotton swab is rubbed against your uvula or your throat.
 The swab is sent to a lab to be tested.

 - Neck x-ray: You may need an x-ray of your neck if you have trouble swallowing, or you choke or gag.

 How is uvulitis treated?